iterative/dvc.org/public/static/docs/api-reference/read.md

 ## Parameters

-- **`path`** - specifies the location of the target data within the source project in `repo`, relative to the project's root.
+- **`path`** - specifies the location of the target data within the project in `repo`, relative to the project's root.

-- `repo` - specifies the location of the source DVC project.
+- `repo` - specifies the location of the DVC project.
 If not supplied, defaults to the current DVC project.
 It can be a URL or a file system path.
 Both HTTP and SSH protocols are supported for online Git repos (e.g.
   `[user@]server:project.git`).

   A `dvc.api.UrlNotDvcRepoError` is raised if `repo` is not a valid DVC project.